Who is this course for?

 Your Final Assessment

-Please note; your final assessment will only be validated if you attended the course in full, have your CP completely up to date and have all other final assessment pre-requisites including; attendance at the FA Safeguarding Children and FA Emergency First Aid workshops (or proof of valid certificate if completed on a different course).
+Please note; Your final assessment can only take place if you attended all practical course dates in full (inc Support Days), have your CP completely up to date and have all other final assessment pre-requisites including; valid certificates confirming your completion of the FA Safeguarding Children, FA Emergency First Aid workshops and FA Laws of the Game online module.